Infinite chains in the tree of numerical semigroups: Fixing the multiplicity

 \subsection{Multiplicity 4}

-The following tree represents the numerical semigroups of multiplicity $4$, genus from $4$ to $7$ and which are in infinite chains.
+The tree in Figure~\ref{fig:m4-subtree} represents the numerical semigroups of multiplicity $4$, genus from $3$ to $5$ and which are in infinite chains.
 The edges connect semigroups as usual, being a child of a given semigroup the given semigroup minus one of its effective generators.